labbces/CoCoView/README.md

 ### --logoFormat [-l]
 The format in which the sequence logo will be saved.
 Options: 'png' and 'pdf'.

-## Brief Exemples
+## Brief Examples
-### Brief Exemple 1
+### Brief Example 1

 !
-Files generated from exemple 1 can be found in [exemple 1 files](https://github.com/labbces/CoCoView/tree/main/test/example1)
+Files generated from example 1 can be found in [example 1 files](https://github.com/labbces/CoCoView/tree/main/test/example1)

 The SARS-Cov-2 genome encodes two polyproteins that are cleaved post-translationally by proteases.
 CoCoView can be used to visualize the codon conservation of the protease cleavage sites.
 We generated a Codon conservation sequence logo from 209,219 24bp-long sequences collected from around the world, representing the four residues up- and downstream of the cleavage site between nsp6 and nsp7.
 The code ran was: